Our Environment

 • Our three owl boxes continue to be surveyed by a licensed specialist who rings any owl chicks he finds.
 2021 was a poor breeding year for tawny owls, but 2 chicks were ringed.
 A box close to the stream had a large clutch of Mandarin duck eggs.

-• We have put timber aside to construct an artificial otter holt in the summer.
-It will be situated close to a stream and away from the footpaths.
+• An otter holt has been created and placed close to a stream and away from the footpaths.

-• A pine marten box will be installed in the autumn.
+• A pine marten box has been installed.

 • We also try to help the local red squirrel population who are regularly under threat due to the presence of grey squirrels and parapox by contributing to conservation projects.
 For example we have helped monitor their numbers by installing 10 hair tubes four times a year and examining the Velcro pads on the tubes for evidence of fauna.
 Two squirrel feeders were also installed and refilled every week.
-We are now undertaking a 28-day intensive squirrel survey across the woodland, at seven survey sites.
-This is done in April and October each year.
 Ad hoc sightings are also recorded, as are trail camera encounters.
 We also inform a local squirrel management group when grey squirrels are seen.

 Replacing new bird boxes-2021